 - If you’ve got CCTV or an alarm system, check that they are working.
 Sometimes a camera may be enough to deter a thief but best to make sure it works!

 - Thieves breaking into homes typically target electronics, jewellery, cash and documents.
 They’ll also look out for car keys.
-Secure these items, hide them well or at least keep them out of sight.
+Secure these items, hide them well and make sure they can’t be seen through windows.

 - Secure gates and windows.
 If criminals can’t get through your doors, they will try the side gate to get to your backyard (and out of view) where they can work on a window.
 Sensor lights can also help deter thieves who prefer the cover of darkness.